MediaArea/RAWcooked/Doc/File_Stucture.md

 ### RawCookedTrack

 A "RawCookedTrack" element contains information about a track.
-Information in this element can be used by all "RawCookedBlock" element found after this track.
+Information in this element can be used by all "RawCookedBlock" elements found after this track.

 #### MaskBaseFileName